koute/bytehound/docs/src/memory_leak_analysis.md

 ```

 Now this is interesting.
 If we only look at the supposedly leaked part it
-sure does look like it's an unbounded memory leak which grows lineary with time,
+sure does look like it's an unbounded memory leak which grows linearly with time,
 but if we graph *every* allocation from this backtrace we can see that its memory
 usage is actually bounded!
 The longer we would profile this program the more "flat"
 the leaked part would get.